Welcome to today's edition of the Rush 24-7 podcast.

 I just didn't get to it.

-Uh Bush appeared to be wearing down the resistance of Senate Majority Leader Bill Frist, who had questioned the plan.
+Bush appeared to be wearing down the resistance of Senate Majority Leader Bill Frist, who had questioned the plan.

 Frist said he was more comfortable now because he had received more information.

-Now the the latest objection that uh uh some of the people who don't like the deal uh have raised is that the UAE has a boycott on anything having to do with Israel.
+Now, the latest objection that some of the people who don't like the deal have raised is that the UAE has a boycott on anything having to do with Israel, any products, anything that goes through there, anything that's made there, anything that just happens to be passing through, they have a boycott.

 Now, that's problematic.

-I I'm there's nobody that can defend that.
+There's nobody that can defend that.

-In fact, Susan Collins was on uh John Gibson's big show, big story on Fox yesterday afternoon, and he said this to her.
+In fact, Susan Collins was on John Gibson's big show, Big Story on Fox yesterday afternoon.

-He said, People who oppose this deal or object to it are being called xenophobes, demagogues, sometimes even racists.
+He said, people who oppose this deal or object to it are being called xenophobes, demagogues, sometimes even racists.

-Uh if if if this that's one of the positive byproducts of this.
+That's one of the positive byproducts of this.

-But anyway, here's her answer um uh to his question.
+Anyway, here's her answer to his question.

-That deeply offends me, and I think it should offend uh anyone who has raised legitimate questions about whether a proper security review was done of this proposed deal.
+That deeply offends me, and I think it should offend anyone who has raised legitimate questions about whether a proper security review was done of this proposed deal.

 And I think it's very unfortunate, and it portrays a bad image to the Muslim world when people recklessly throw around charges like that.

-And I think that's very unfortunate that the motives of those of us who have raised legitimate questions, questions very similar to the questions raised by the United States Coast Guard are having our motives impugned.
+And I think that's very unfortunate that the motives of those of us who have raised legitimate questions, questions very similar to the questions raised by the United States Coast Guard, are having our motives impugned.

-Um, maybe maybe some are doing that.
+Well, maybe some are doing that.

-Um But when she says here there's uh uh recklessly throwing around charges like that, there's nothing in my background suggests I'm anti-Muslim or anti-Arab.
+But when she says here, there's recklessly throwing around charges like that.

-I did not accuse her of that.
+Accuse her of that.

-I think they come to that conclusion, whether they're right or wrong, I'm not even commenting on it, but they come to that conclusion on their own.
+Whether they're right or wrong, I'm not even commenting on, but they come to that conclusion on their own.

 This is an interesting story.